giraruba99/UFOs/README.md

 # UFOs
 In this project, we are employing JavaScript to create a very organized and reactive UFO sightings table.
-HTML, bootstrap and visualization libraries such as Plotly are also used to make our table visually appealing.
+With HTML, CSS and bootstrap we are displaying a functional table that responds to a filltering button.